-Sura 63 excoriates the hypocrites who opposed Muhammad in Medina (vv.
+Sura 63 begins in the usual fashion, with Allah excoriating the hypocrites who opposed Muhammad in Medina (vv.
 1-6).
 According to Maududi, it came to Muhammad in response to the machinations of one of the leaders of the hypocrites, Abdullah bin Ubayy.
 When the Jewish Qaynuqa tribe surrendered to the Muslims, some of the Qaynuqa who had made alliances among the Muslims came forward to plead their case before Muhammad.
 According to Tabari, Muhammad wanted to have all the men of the tribe put to death.
 However, Abdullah bin Ubayy implored Muhammad: “O Muhammad, deal kindly with my clients.”
 Muhammad ignored him, so Abdullah repeated the request, whereupon the Prophet of Islam turned his face away from Abdullah.
 Abdullah bin Ubayy then impetuously caught Muhammad by the collar of his robe, whereupon, according to Ibn Ishaq, “the apostle was so angry that his face became almost black.”
 Muhammad said to Abdullah, “Confound you, let me go.”

 But Abdullah replied, “No, by God, I will not let you go until you deal kindly with my clients.
 Four hundred men without mail and three hundred mailed protected me from all mine enemies; would you cut them down in one morning?
 By God, I am a man who fears that circumstances may change.”
 Muhammad then granted him his request, agreeing to spare the Qaynuqa as long as they turned over their property as booty to the Muslims and left Medina, which they did forthwith.

-The Meccan sura 64 repeats oft-repeated themes: Allah has dominion over all things (v.
+The Meccan sura 64 repeats, yet again, oft-repeated themes: Allah has dominion over all things (v.
 1); he knows the secrets of every person’s heart (vv.
 2, 4); those who reject Allah’s messengers will suffer a terrible punishment (vv.
 5-6); they doubt that they will be raised from the grave and judged (v.
 7), but they will, and the righteous will enter Paradise (v.
 9) while the damned will go to hell (v.
 10).
 No calamity befalls anyone unless it is Allah’s will (v.
 11), so obey Allah and Muhammad, but Muhammad is not responsible for those who reject his message (v.
 12).
 The warning that one’s enemies may be his own wives and children (v.
 14) arose from an incident recounted by Ibn Abbas: “There were men who embraced Islam in Makkah and wanted to migrate to Allah’s Messenger.
 However, their wives and children refused to allow them.
-Later when they joined Allah’s Messenger, they found that those who were with him (the Companions) have gained knowledge in the religion, so they were about to punish their wives and children” – whereupon Allah counseled them to forgive them (v.
+Later when they joined Allah’s Messenger, they found that those who were with him (the Companions) have gained knowledge in the religion, so they were about to punish their wives and children” — whereupon Allah counseled them to forgive them (v.
 14 also).

 The sura ends with another appeal to give money for the cause of Islam (vv.
 16-17).